-- Data Standards refer to aspects of study implementation that directly concern the data quality and its control.
-These standards have been endorsed by the Technical Advisory Group and wherever proportions or quantities are specified (for example, response rates), have been reached through examination of research undertaken or have been reviewed by members of the Technical Advisory Group with the aim of minimising the effect of any potential bias in the data. - Management Standards are in place to ensure that all PISA-D operational objectives are met in a timely and coordinated manner. - National Involvement Standards reflect the expectation set out in the PISA-D Terms of Reference that the content of the PISA-D tests is established in consultation with national representatives with international content expertise.
-In particular, these standards help to ensure that the internationally developed instruments are widely examined for cross-national, cross-cultural, and cross-linguistic validity and that the interests and involvement of national stakeholders are considered throughout the study.
+- Data Standards refer to aspects of study implementation that directly concern the data qualityand its assurance. - These standards have been reviewed by the Technical Advisory Group, and their comments and suggestions have been taken into careful consideration in finalising the standards. - Management Standards are in place to ensure that all PISA operational objectives are met in a timely and coordinated manner. - National Involvement Standards reflect the expectations set out in the PISA 2022 Terms of Reference that the content of the PISA tests is established in consultation with national representatives with international content expertise.
+In particular, these standards ensure that the internationally developed instruments are widely examined for cross-national, cross-cultural and cross-linguistic validity and that the interests and involvement of national stakeholders are considered throughout the study.